THAILAND BIRDING TOUR: DETAILED ITINERARY

 Other birds that we should find amongst the mangroves include White-bellied Sea Eagle, Chestnut-bellied Malkoha, Dusky Crag Martin, Ashy Tailorbird, Mangrove Whistler and Ruby-cheeked Sunbird.
 With a bit of luck, we will also find the endangered Chinese Egret, which winters here in very small numbers, and Streak-breasted Woodpecker.
 Crab-eating Macaques are also present in this interesting habitat.

-Areas of coastal scrub, open country and woodland hold Blue-throated Bee-eater, Pacific Swallow, Asian Glossy Starling, Brown-throated Sunbird and a few winter visitors from northern Asia, such as Arctic Warbler, Asian Brown Flycatcher and perhaps Tiger Shrike.
+Areas of coastal scrub, open country and woodland hold Pacific Swallow, Asian Glossy Starling, Brown-throated Sunbird and a few winter visitors from northern Asia, such as Arctic Warbler, Asian Brown Flycatcher and perhaps Tiger Shrike.
 We may also come across Crow-billed Drongo, a scarce winter visitor from Burma and the Indian subcontinent.

 In the afternoon we will drive to Khao Noi Chuchi adjacent to Khao Pra Bang Khram Wildlife Sanctuary for a two nights stay, arriving in time for some initial exploration.